-And happiness matters.
-At Saint Michael's, you'll find bright, engaged, friendly, happy students and faculty.
-Our formula for happiness is our close campus community, our perspective-changing exploration of the liberal arts, our legacy of faith and service, and our stunning Vermont location.
-All this happiness and engagement underscores Saint Michael's successes: We are among only 270 colleges and universities nationwide to host a prestigious Phi Beta Kappa chapter on campus.
-We are ranked among the top liberal arts colleges in the country by U.S. News and World Report and we are included in the exclusive Fiske Guide to Colleges.
-Our recent graduates are Rhodes Scholars, Pickering Fellows, medical students, law students, dental students, medical researchers, pharmacists, new media specialists, sports writers, non-profit directors and more.
-Alumni include a United States Senator, one of the founders of MTV, noted authors, scientists, investment bankers, social workers, teachers, professors and scholars.
-No matter what career paths they choose, our alumni take with them a solid liberal arts foundation, a strong sense of self and a desire to give back to their communities.
+The combined elements of an engaged community and outstanding academics underscores Saint Michael's successes: We are among only ten percent of colleges and universities nationwide that host a prestigious Phi Beta Kappa chapter on campus.
+Our recent graduates are Rhodes Scholars, Pickering Fellows, medical students, law students, dental students, researchers, pharmacists, new media specialists, sports writers, entrepreneurs, and more.
+Alumni include a United States Senator, one of the founders of MTV, published authors, acclaimed scientists, investment bankers, psychologists, teachers, professors and scholars.
+No matter what career paths they choose, our graduates take with them a solid liberal arts foundation, a strong sense of self, and a desire to give back to their communities.

 Students at Saint Michael's are seriously involved with life on campus, taking on leadership roles, rallying support for worthy causes and generally making things happen.
-Saint Michael's student-run Fire and Rescue squad serves the communities surrounding campus and is the second busiest emergency response team in the state of Vermont.
-Because everyone lives on campus (student housing is guaranteed for all four years), there's an incredible sense of community, and you'll always find someone ready for whatever adventures you have in mind, from taking on a research project to rock climbing.
-Nearly one third of St. Mike's students study abroad for a semester, an academic year or a summer.
+Because everyone lives on campus (student housing is guaranteed for all four years), there's a profound sense of community and you'll always find someone ready for whatever adventures you have in mind.

 The Jeanne Clery Act requires colleges and universities to disclose their security policies, keep a public crime log, publish an annual crime report and provide timely warnings to students and campus employees about a crime posing an immediate or ongoing threat to students and campus employees.